 In recent years, the Chinese government have found the conditions of the caves are favourable for holding big data hardware as a naturally climate-controlled environment and other safety factors.
 While more and more personal data is now being stored inside the mountains of Fu's hometown, the artist felt the desire to recreate her childhood memories of the caves as a digital VR environment.
 The experience enables people to explore the caves and bring attention into the multi-layered digital nature of our contemporary human life.
 The spatial sound echoes in between the natural sounds in the cave and the hypothetical operational noises of machines.
 The experience in the digital cave attempts to embody the concept of the Plato’s cave in the medium of virtually contracted realm, providing a contemplative environment for the visitor to wonder; walking and teleporting within the control of the wireframed virtual hands that are given to them.

-Karst is a continuation of Fu’s artistic interests in creating virtual reality pieces that explore the idea of the techno sublime, relating to Chinese and Western landscape paintings, as well as the technological culture changing the way humans live in the contemporary technological culture.
-Karst was created with the assistance of Arne Muraoka and Ming Rang Bai with sound by Daniel Brookman.
+Karst is an on-going project and a continuation of Fu’s artistic interests in creating virtual reality pieces that explore the idea of the techno sublime, relating to Chinese and Western landscape paintings, as well as the technological culture changing the way humans live in the contemporary technological culture.
+Karst has been created with the assistance of Arne Muraoka and Ming Rang Bai with sound by Daniel Brookman.